Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 Cheaper versions usually have dull, ceramic burrs, but the best manual coffee grinders tend to have high-quality steel parts.
 Hand grinders are versatile and can often be suitable for both pour over and espresso.

-Alternatively, if you don’t mind the work, you’ll also get excellent results with a manual burr grinder.
-If you’re serious about coffee and want the best bang-for-the-buck solution then get the 1Zpresso Jx.
+Alternatively, if you don’t mind the work, you’ll also get excellent results with a manual grinder.
+If you’re serious about coffee and want the ultimate bang-for-the-buck solution then get the 1Zpresso Jx.

 (Yes, flavor-wise, it’s a big step up compared to the Baratza Encore.)